gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 #### Th indepedent

-> exogenous Ag.
-Without IL-2, must highly express co-stimulators!!
+> Without IL-2, must highly express co-stimulators!!

 - cross-priming: APCs also process exogenous Ag. see [chapter 9](#Cross-presentation), the figure for more.